 The Common Reporting Standard (CRS) is an information standard for the automatic exchange of tax and financial information (AEOI) on a global level, which the Organisation for Economic Co-operation and Development (OECD) developed in 2014.
 Its purpose is to combat tax evasion.
-The idea was based on the USA Foreign Account Tax Compliance Act (FATCA) implementation agreements and its legal basis is the Convention on Mutual Administrative Assistance in Tax Matters.
+The idea was based on the USA Foreign Account Tax Compliance Act (FATCA) implementation agreements (see this page) and its legal basis is the Convention on Mutual Administrative Assistance in Tax Matters.

 To date, there are over 150 countries that have signed an agreement to implement it.